clux/modul8/Readme.md

-# Brownie - Bake and glaze web applications
+# Modul8 - web application modularity

- Brownie is a modularity enforcing code and style bundler for JavaScript web applications.
+ Modul8 is a modularity enforcing code packager for JavaScript web applications.
- The code bundler, `brownie.bake`, will dynamically pull in dependencies from multiple domains and compile and combine the dynamically ordered set of dependencies into a single browser compatible JavaScript file.
+ It will dynamically pull in dependencies from multiple paths and compile and combine the dynamically ordered set of dependencies into a single browser compatible JavaScript file.
 This means your application can consist entirely of (synchronous) JavaScript/CoffeeScript CommonJS modules, and your code can be used verbatim on the server as long as it does not reference browser only dependencies like the DOM.

-Brownie strongly encourages such sharing of code by allowing several
- _require domains_ on the client - represented by different paths on the server.
+ Modul8 encourages some of the best practices of software development by allowing code sharing, sharing of code by between the client and server by allowing several _require domains_ on the client - represented by different paths on the server.
+Code from any of these domains can reference each other and the the require tree will resolve

  Code from your main app domain will pull in depencenies from the other domains as needed, and your client code will be callbackless and smooth.
 What code gets pulled in is loggable as an npm like dependency tree.

  The style bundler, `brownie.glaze`, has similar aims regarding modularity, but is still in heavy production.

-## Bake Features
+## Features
   - client-side require without extra callbacks
   - compiles CommonJS compatible JavaScript or CoffeeScript
   - compilation of application code is dynamic and based only on the entry point and its dependency tree